joshfinnie/joshfinnie.com/src/collections/blog/full-stack-rust-part-1.md

 ```

 We use `nanoid::nanoid!(6)` to generate a 6-character slug.
-That gives us roughly 2.2 billion possible slugs — plenty for our purposes.
+That gives us roughly 2.2 billion possible slugs, plenty for our purposes.
 If you want even shorter URLs, you could drop to 4 characters at the cost of a smaller keyspace.

 **Redirect from a slug:**